TooBee-Team/TooBee-Optimization/README.md

 This project is a public minecraft optimization mod for TooBee survival server.

-This mod is in very early stage of development.
+The mod is in very early stage of development, and notice that it is a dedicated server only mod.

 Support for the newest minecraft is updated if and only if TooBee server updates, and yet older version of minecraft is not supported.